Cerno-b/mtg-turing-machine/README.md

   - the head direction is denoted by a "<" and ">" for left and right, respectively.
   - you can also use "-" for keeping the head in place, but that will not be supported in all conversions.
 - a tape (string) consisting only of symbols that occur in the transition function.
   - You can use a list of strings instead if you want your symbols to have more than one character.
-They will still be treated as single symbols
 - the tape index that marks the starting position of the Turing head.
 - the blank symbol
 - a list of stop states.
 The machine halts as soon as one of these states is reached